 Town is one of the smaller grief maps.
 The large lava pit in the center makes it feel even smaller.
 There are a handful of perks and a very limited amount of Wall Weapons.

 Perks in Town, Grief

 There are a total of five perks in Town, Grief.
 Since you can have only four perks, you must choose which perk you will not buy.
 Most players pick up Jugger-Nog, Speed Cola, and Double Tap at the minimum.
-Then they will decided if they want Quick Revive or Stamina Up.
+Then they will decide if they want Quick Revive or Stamina Up.
 This could depend on the quality of the players you are teamed up with.
-If you feel you will be reviving often, Quick Revive might be worth your points.
+If you feel you will often be reviving, Quick Revive might be worth your points.

 Jugger-Nog is on the top floor of the building across from the Bank.
 Zombies drop down from the hole in the roof and can land behind you.
 So it is advised to ask for cover when purchasing this perk, you don't want go down as you are drinking it.

 Speed Cola is the only item located inside the bank.
 It is often the last door opened in the game.
 I will normally wait until the other team opens the door, unless I have the RPD.

 Double-Tap is across from the Rare Book Store.
 It is next to one of the possible Mystery Box locations.
 Players are fighting for kills on this small map, so double your bullet strength could be a solid investment.